 1. Name of Vessel Name of the reporting vessel 2.
 Call Sign Call Sign 3.
 External identification letter and number Registration Number of the fishing vessel reporting.
 4. The date/The time (UTC) Geographical position The date, time, position at the time of reporting.
 5. Indication of the message made Description of report (such as Entry/Move, etc.).
 6. The NAFO division Entry (or Exit/Move/Zone, etc.) Example Entry: $(\rightarrow 3M)$ Move: $(3L \rightarrow 3N)$ M) 7.
-The total round weight of fish by species on board The total round weight of fish kept on board.
-(Remarks) @ Species should be indicated by letters. @ Unit is in kilograms (=kg).
-Als closest number to 100 kg.
+The total round weight of fish by species on board The total round weight of fish kept on board. letters.
 Code which is consisted by 3 alphabetical o, any fractions should be rounded to the 8.
 The Name of the master The name of the master of the vessel reporting.
 9. Target species The targeted species.